ZhuangLab/storm-analysis/3d_daostorm/README.txt

 Programs:
- (These programs can all be found in the utilities folder) avemlist - This program averages all the objects in a track into a single object.
+ (These programs can all be found in the sa_utilities folder) avemlist - This program averages all the objects in a track into a single object.

  apply-drift-correction - Applies a previously determined drift correction to each